 - Mikogo – This handy lightweight screen-sharing app is perfect for collaborating, meetings and streamlining work processes.

 - Via Writing – A free online blog that can refresh your knowledge on how to use grammar properly.

 - Word Count – A free online tool that allows you to track your word count in real-time.

 - Calendly – This tool makes it easy to schedule meetings with co-workers and employees without having to worry about endless emails.

 Adopt an Open-Door Policy

-This is a policy which breaks down the mental barriers that stop an employee coming to talk to the boss.
+This is a policy that breaks down the mental barriers that stop an employee from coming to talk to the boss.
 Many employees will feel incredibly uneasy when approached or approaching a boss, therefore damaging the level of communication.

 Create a Company Culture

 One of the most important things that employees are looking out for in business these days is the ‘company culture’.
 For example, a mass-production factory has a very strict, clock-in-clock-out routine where the employees and the managers are kept separate.

 On the other hand, a company like Google that manages remote employees has a very relaxed and positive environment that helps to encourage and nurture communication and increases productivity.